microsoft/azure-devops-extension-tasks/README.md

 2. UI control playground
 3. Wizard to quickly create a new extension

-## To compile
+## To contribute

-To compile the build tasks, run `tsc` from the `BuildTasks` folder.
+1. From the root of the repo run `npm run initdev`.
+This will pull down the necessary modules and TypeScript declare files.

-## To use the build tasks
+2. Run `npm run build:tasks` to compile the build tasks

-1. Create a new build definition
-2. Add a "npm" (install step)
-3. Add either the package or task
+3. Run `npm run package:tasks` to create a .vsix extension package that includes the build tasks